 You can filter the information shown in the Details area so that only the contribution of certain entities is included.
-See "Filtering data" on page 19.
+See Filtering data.

 About the general tab structure

 The following table displays information on the general structure of the Dashboard tab.